East End Waterfront Park Planning

 Throughout this project the public will have numerous opportunities to provide feedback.
 Below you will find links to online surveys and other ways to stay engaged.

 Various meetings and open houses have taken place thus far in the East End Waterfront Park Project.
 In-person gatherings, online surveys and site visits have helped Weston & Sampson get a better idea as to what the public and Provincetown Community envision at this site.
+Please see below for the most recent updates.

-Most Recent Update: Presented to the public on Wednesday, September 22nd: Community Meeting 2 Presentation
+September 22nd, 2021 : Presented to the public on Wednesday, September 22nd: Community Meeting 2 Presentation

 Please click here for the initial Conceptual Designs presented for the East End Waterfront Park.